snhalbritter/violation-dashboard/README.md

 # violation-dashboard
-Purpose: The files in this repository are used to create a dashboard for the the Syracuse Department of Neighborhood and Business Development’s Division of Code Enforcement.
-The dashboard serves as the final project for Group 5 of PAI730 - Data Driven Decision Making.
+Purpose: This dashboard was created for the the Syracuse Department of Neighborhood and Business Development’s Division of Code Enforcement.
+It serves as the final project for Group 5 of PAI730 - Data Driven Decision Making (Fall 2015).
 Group Members: Kokou Amouzou, Susannah Barlett, Zachary Finley, Skyler Halbritter, and Li Shao.

 The dashboard app can be deployed by using the runGitHub() function in the shiny package.